 SG-style: Classic Rock, Blues, Heavy Rock, Punk

-However, the best choice is of course to go for a proper Gibson SG, available in may different finishes and pickup configurations.
+However, the original choice is of course to go for a proper Gibson SG, available in many different finishes and pickup configurations.

 JAGUAR / JAZZMASTER -style: Alt-Rock, Indie, Surf Music